softbitestudio/DIY-Agent-Harness/README.md

 </p>

     -✐꩙ Cost ꛌ Effort
-   ####*Total Cost: $0
+    *✧Total Cost: $0
     *✧Time to First Agent: ~30 minutes
     *✧Time to Production: ~1-2 weeks

- <summary><b>all components are open source. so yes, you *can* achieve this without spending any money but it's true what they say- ~~ya get what ya paid for~~ Naturally, you might want to spend money on API calls, Better models, Cloud Hosting, VPS `(Virtual Private Server)`, and a TLD `(Top Level Domain)` even though those things aren't strictly necessary.
+ <summary><b>all components are open source.
+ so yes, you *can* achieve this without spending any money but it's true what they say- ~~ya get what ya paid for~~ Naturally, you might want to spend money on API calls, Better models, Cloud Hosting, VPS `(Virtual Private Server)`, and a TLD `(Top Level Domain)` even though those things aren't strictly necessary.
 Just like boots aren't strictly necessary when you're working for yourself… but you're gonna want a pair when the work gets hard.
 It really depends on how far you wanna go. ask yourself
 Do you want to be the next MANUS, get a good grade on assignment, or is this a Hobby Project for you?